Digimon Survive: Reception

 Digimon Survive received "mixed or average" reviews for PlayStation 4 and Xbox One according to review aggregator Metacritic; the Windows and Nintendo Switch versions received "generally favorable" reviews.
 Trent Cannon of Nintendo Life gave the title 8 stars out of 10 and cited its dark themes and character dynamics as its major strengths, writing, "Digimon Survive is one of the best visual novels to come out so far this year, with plenty of heart and tension to carry you through to the final act."
 Push Square's Robert Ramsey felt that the character dynamics, intricate artwork, and intriguing story as its highlights but felt that its point-and-click-based exploration sections were "slow, but bearable at best — frustratingly tedious at worst" and felt that its combat was "stunted", writing, "It never branches out from the basics, with digivolution being the only aspect that adds genuine spice to proceedings."
 Kotaku felt that the game was paced poorly, criticizing its bland character archetypes, inconsistent character dynamics, pedantic decision making, and its heavy emphasis on visual novel-based gameplay, writing, "Playing Digimon Survive felt like reading over the shoulder of someone who's taking too long to turn the page."
 Reviewers of Japanese Famitsu magazine granted the game a 32 out of 40 total score based on individual reviews of 8, 8, 9, and 7.
-Noisy Pixel staff listed Survive as the best visual novel of 2022.
+NookGaming listed Digimon Survive in third place on its Top Visual Novels Of 2022 list.

 Sales

 In Japan, Digimon Survive opened below its predecessors' sales with 28,536 retail copies sold for the Nintendo Switch and 7,757 retail copies sold for the PlayStation 4 version, the second and twelfth best-selling retail game, respectively, during its first week of release.
 In two weeks, the game sold 35,480 copies for the Switch.

 In the United States, Digimon Survive had a strong opening as the eighth best seller in 48 hours.
 In the United Kingdom, the game debuted at tenth on the overall best-selling physical chart.
 In Australia, the game started 3rd in digital and physical sales for its first week and 7th in New Zealand.

 In Spain, the game debuted at fourth with 4,000 copies sold (75% on Nintendo Switch).
-In Germany, Digimon Survive on Playstation 4 and Nintendo Switch debuted at third and fourth in the physical sales charts for the respective consoles.
+In Germany, Digimon Survive on PlayStation 4 and Nintendo Switch debuted at third and fourth in the physical sales charts for the respective consoles.
 In France, the game released exclusively in digital became the eleventh best-selling game on the Nintendo eShop and the fourteenth on Steam during its first week of release.

 At its launch, Digimon Survive was the best-selling game globally on Steam, ahead of the videogame Stray; the third in 48 hours and the tenth best-seller during its first week of release, the game leaves the chart the following week.
 Digimon Survive was 15th on the European Nintendo eShop chart for July.

 As of December 2, 2022, the game has sold over 500,000 units worldwide.
-This comes following multiple discounts in November 2022 that dropped its price.